90-Minute Alpaca Experience for up to 6 people

 GROUP SIZE & PRICING

-For COVID safety, your experience will be private for your family or friends.
-We will not combine other guests with your tour. $75 for up to 6 people.
+For COVID safety, your experience will be private for up to 6 of your family or friends.
+We will not combine other guests with your tour.

 What should I wear?